apetri/CFHTLens_analysis/README.md

 Weak gravitational lensing CFHTLens analysis
 =================

-Analysis pipeline for CFTHLens, documentation in progress...
+Analysis pipeline for CFTHLens: there are two directories, andrea and jia, read below for documentation regarding the code hereby contained.

 Note